 x86_64, depending on how much and where the rest

 of the application is allocating memory.
 We’ve seen reports from community

-users that on FreeBSD, the shared memory zones allocated by NGINX (which
+users that on FreeBSD, the shared memory zones allocated by Nginx squeezed the available

 memory space for LuaJIT.
 There are also reports that using memory-intensive

 The theoretical memory limit for the existing x64 mode of LuaJIT is actually

 4 GB (or 32 bit) instead of 2 GB.
 The same LuaJIT VM can utilize the full